USS Tarawa (LHA-1): Fate

-Tarawa was stricken from the naval registry on April 30, 2024 and, on 19 July 2024, was sunk off the coast of Hawaii during RIMPAC 2024.
+Tarawa was stricken from the Naval Registry on 30 April 2024, and on 19 July 2024, was sunk off the coast of Hawaii during RIMPAC 2024.
 A number of ships and aircraft from several countries participated in the sinking.
-Tarawa was the largest ship of her class to be sunk during a live fire naval exercise involving US forces since in 2006.
+Tarawa was the largest ship of her class to be sunk during a live-fire naval exercise involving US forces since in 2006.

 Tarawa specially was hit by an AGM-158C LRASM from an F/A-18F Super Hornet.